nervous-systems/cljs-lambda/cljs-lambda/doc/introduction.md

 ### A Note on Promises

-Promises are an effective representation of Lambda handler results, insofar they're capable of unambiguously representing a single deferred success or failure value.  `core.async` channels may also be returned by `cljs-lambda` functions, though they're a less natural fit.
+Promises are an effective representation of Lambda handler results, insofar as they're capable of unambiguously representing a single deferred success or failure value.  `core.async` channels may also be returned by `cljs-lambda` functions, though they're a less natural fit.